JerryFleming/PyDoc/library/tempfile.rst

 .. function:: TemporaryFile(mode='w+b', buffering=None, encoding=None, newline=None, suffix='', prefix='tmp', dir=None)

-   Return a :term:`file-like object` that can be used as a temporary storage area.
+   Return a :term:`类文件对象` that can be used as a temporary storage area.
    The file is created using :func:`mkstemp`.
 It will be destroyed as soon as it is closed (including an implicit close when the object is garbage collected).
 Under Unix, the directory entry for the file is removed